Deceptively Ingenious Vitamin D

 Types of Vitamin D

 Vitamin D2, also called ergocalciferol, is another form of the nutrient made by some plants, mushrooms, and yeast.
-But here’s the thing, before our bodies can use either D3 or D2, both need to be converted into the active form of vitamin D, calcitriol, by our liver and kidneys.
+But here’s the thing: before our bodies can use either D3 or D2, both need to be converted into the active form of vitamin D, calcitriol, by our liver and kidneys.

-This is important because recent studies have shown that vitamin D3 is more effective at boosting calcitriol levels in the body.
+This conversion is important because recent studies have shown that vitamin D3 is more effective at boosting calcitriol levels in the body.
 In other words, vitamin D3 is converted into a useable form of the vitamin more efficiently than D2.

 Vitamin D Supplements

-Another vegan option is D3 extracted from lichen.
+Another plant-based option is vitamin D3 extracted from lichen.
 Lichen looks somewhat like tree moss and can be found living on forest trees or on rocks.
 It’s a unique organism that is a cross between an algae and a fungus living symbiotically together.
-But here’s the rub, in order to make vitamin D3 from lichen, it needs to be harvested from the wild and is often over-harvested in an unsustainable way.
+But here’s the rub: in order to make vitamin D3 from lichen, it needs to be harvested from the wild and is often over-harvested in an unsustainable way.
 That’s a no-go for us at Pure Synergy since we refuse to make any product at the expense of an ecosystem.

 A Different & Better D3